Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Adult Red Dracolich (TCE).md

     \ the next 24 hours."
   "name": "Frightful Presence"
 - "desc": "The dracolich exhales fire in a 60-foot cone.
 Each creature in that area\
-    \ must make a DC 21 Dexterity saving throw, taking 63 (dice: 18d6|avg (18d6))\
+    \ must make a DC 21 Dexterity saving throw, taking dice: 18d6|avg (18d6) fire\
-    \ fire damage on a failed save, or half as much damage on a successful one."
+    \ damage on a failed save, or half as much damage on a successful one."
   "name": "Fire Breath (Recharge 5-6)" "legendary_actions":
 - "desc": "The dracolich makes a Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]])\